 The provider had a comprehensive governance structure in place to promote and enable a quality service.
-The management and staff spoken with on the day of inspection were committed to ensuring restrictive practices were kept to a minimum and when in use, their use was for the shortest amount of time.
-A small number of bedrails and one lap belt were used in the centre at the time of inspection and there were five sensor alarms in use.
+The management and staff spoken with on the day of inspection were committed to ensuring that where restrictive practices were deemed necessary, they were applied by staff that had the required skills and knowledge.
+They were utilised as a last resort for the shortest time possible, in accordance with best practice.
+At the time of inspection, two bedrails were used in the centre and there were a small number of sensor alarms in use.